luc-leonard/yaau/README.md

 ## the upscaler

 The upscaler is a U network with a resnet34 encoder.
-It is trained in 2 stages
+It is trained in a progressive way from very small image to bigger ones.
+You can use the scripts in yauu/training to train your own

 # Examples